 Master of Tourism Management

 The Master of Tourism Management degree prepares future leaders of the outdoor recreation and nature-based tourism industry for roles in destination and recreation management, hotels and resorts, operations, marketing, events, and entrepreneurship.
 The industry-driven curriculum focuses on interdisciplinary business approaches involving sustainability, strategic analysis, current industry topics, and human well-being.
-The degree, offered online or in-person, can be completed in nine months or on a flexible, customized timeline.
+The degree is offered online.

 Graduate Certificate in Communications for Conservation